The Bankrate promise

 How to use a credit-builder loan to your advantage

 Credit builder loans help you build credit by reporting monthly payments to the three credit bureaus — Experian, TransUnion and Equifax.
 Payment history accounts for 35 percent of your FICO score, so timely payments boost the amount of positive activity reported in your credit profile.
 In turn, your credit score could improve over time.

 Plus, you’ll build up savings while making payments towards your credit-builder loan balance.
 Once the bank releases the funds, you can stow them away in a savings account, make a big-ticket purchase or use them however you see fit.

 Where to get a credit-builder loan

-Credit-builder loans are available through an assortment of lenders, including:
+Credit-builder loans are available through some of the same institutions as traditional loans, including:

 - Credit unions: If you aren’t yet a member of a credit union, you’ll typically need to apply for membership before you can apply for a credit-builder loan.